 Electrical Engineering has given rise to many key developments at the interface between the physical world and the information world.
 Fundamental ideas in data acquisition, sampling, signal representation, and quantification of information have their origin in electrical engineering.
 This course introduces these ideas and discusses signal representations, the interplay between time and frequency domains, difference equations and filtering, noise and denoising, data transmission over channels with limited capacity, signal quantization, feedback and neural networks, and how humans interpret data and information.
 Applications in various areas of science and engineering are covered.
 Satisfies the menu requirement of the Caltech core curriculum.
+Not offered 2023-24

 Required for EE graduates and undergraduates.
 Weekly seminar given by successful entrepreneurs and EE faculty, broadly describing their path to success and introducing different areas of research in electrical engineering: circuits and VLSI, communications, control, devices, images and vision, information theory, learning and pattern recognition, MEMS and micromachining, networks, electromagnetics and opto-electronics, RF and microwave circuits and antennas, robotics and signal processing, specifically, research going on at Caltech and in the industry.

 Mechatronics is the multi-disciplinary design of electro-mechanical systems.
 This course is intended to give the student a basic introduction to such systems.
 The course will focus on the implementations of sensor and actuator systems, the mechanical devices involved and the electrical circuits needed to interface with them.
 The class will consist of lectures and short labs where the student will be able to investigate the concepts discussed in lecture.
 Topics covered include motors, piezoelectric devices, light sensors, ultrasonic transducers, and navigational sensors such as accelerometers and gyroscopes.
 Graded pass/fail.